fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Can A Junior Developer Be Promoted Over A Senior Developer?

+In general, no. There is one exception to this rule, at least in so far as I can see.
+The exception is if the senior in question is lacking the social skills to lead the team.
+In such a situation a more junior experience may become the tech lead.
+However, this may not in itself mean that the junior has more authority.
+It simply means that they will be expected to perform tasks the include leadership and facilitation.
+Hosting the standup, speaking to stakeholders and so on.
+These are tasks that anyone can do, with the right level of social skills but it is not everyone who is interested or able to do it well enough to meet the needs of the company.

+Promotions in software usually work on a combination of talent for the craft and years of experience.
+In other words, it is possible for a junior to be better than a senior but it can be tough to get promoted just because of that fact.
+This is something that, as you can imagine, does not sit well with a lot of us.
+Myself included.
+It is a bias that I argue, lives on from the value system our species has had for so long that it is hard to know when it started.
+The idea I am referring to is that you are worth something due to some other factor than what you are able to do for the world.
+This means more or less than being part or royalty, being a boss or just someone who is seen as higher in status, needs to be catered to in order for everyone to get along.
+Because of this, your manager can't rightly promote you higher than someone who is senior, mostly due to that it looks bad and can stir up trouble.
+People believe that due to the senior having more years, they are entitled to some consideration in this area.

+I would love to say that you can fight this but I suspect it will be a lie.
+Your best hope is to prove your value, get a good relationship with your manager and be patient.
+Even if you may find it hard to get the title "senior" before you have earned enough years, you will still benefit from being a good developer.
+Salaries and similar usually have a range and top performers usually earn a bit more regardless of what experience level they are placed in.

 ## Do Principal Engineers Have The Same Coding Skills As Seniors?

 ## Have You Worked As A Principal Engineer?